 |Spider 2 (plastic, blue cap)||LED turns Red||LED turns Amber||N/A||On top of unit/Spider Abdomen|

-- or will create many short/one point tracks all at once
+- It will create many short/one point tracks all at once (broken tracks)

-In order to correct this, you will need to work out what is causing the Spider's power to be cut/unreliable, and correct this issue.
+In order to troubleshoot this, you will need to work out what is causing the Spider's power to be cut/unreliable, and correct this issue.

-If you feel that you would like our Support Team to have a look into the alert, it is helpful to provide as much information as possible, you will be asked;
+If you have any questions, please contact our Support Team and provide as much information as possible, you will be asked:

 - To supply the Spider serial number and aircraft it is assigned to

 - A photograph of the installation and position of the Spider relative to the rest of the cockpit

 - How is the Spider connected to the power supply, is it hardwired directly or are you using the cigar plug?

 - Are the connections between the aircraft and unit securely in?